 Polly Carr • October 22, 2024

 This month, we are sharing in-depth profiles of the three winners of the 2024 Governor’s Awards in the Humanities.
-Our final profile is of ‘Láaganaay Tsiits Git’anee (Legal name change from Liz Medicine Crow) who is receiving the Leadership in Humanities Award.
+Our second profile is of ‘Láaganaay Tsiits Git’anee (Legal name change from Liz Medicine Crow) who is receiving the Leadership in Humanities Award.
 This award recognizes an Alaska individual or organization that has helped strengthen communities through their commitment to improve Alaska's social, economic, and civic life.
 Vice President of Programs Polly Carr spoke with ‘Láaganaay about this award and her transformational work engaging Alaskan communities.

 ‘Láaganaay Tsiits Git’anee ‘Láaganaay Tsiits Git’anee